henryiii/check-sdist/README.md

 ```

 You can add `--no-isolation` to disable build isolation (faster, but must
-preinstall build deps), `--source-dir` to select a different source dir to
+preinstall build dependencies), `--source-dir` to select a different source
-check, and `--inject-junk` to temporarily inject some common junk files while
+directory to check, and `--inject-junk` to temporarily inject some common junk
-running.
+files while running.

-To use the development version:
+If you need the latest development version:

 ```console
 $ pipx run --spec git+https://github.com/henryiii/check-sdist check-sdist
 ```

-To use the pre-commit integration, use this in your `.pre-commit-config.yaml`:
+To use the pre-commit integration, put this in your `.pre-commit-config.yaml`:

 ```yaml
 - repo: https://github.com/henryiii/check-sdist